codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 ````

 Lastly we come to **pseudoclassical**.
-Instead of assigning the Object.create(House.prototype) to a new variable, it is assigned to `this` for the purpose of simple property assignment and method creation.  **The interpreter will do this automatically 'under the bonnet', and returning the object, so long as the keyword `new` initialised at instantiation**  `var house = new House('red')`.
-The disadvantage is that
-object creation is not that clear.
+Instead of assigning the Object.create(House.prototype) to a new variable, it is assigned to `this` for the purpose of simple property assignment and method creation.  **The interpreter will do this automatically 'under the bonnet', and return the object, so long as the keyword `new` initialised at instantiation**  `var house = new House('red')`.
+The disadvantage is that object creation is not that clear.

 ````
 var house = function(colour){